 Are you looking for a way to show related posts in WordPress?
 Related posts make it easy for visitors to find similar content that they enjoy.
 Visitors who find what they are looking for quicker are less likely to leave your website, thus reducing your bounce rate.

-Overall, having more content that your visitors are interested in just a click away is good design.
-Related posts are best added to websites once you have built up and diversified your content pool.
+Overall, having more content that your visitors are interested in just a click away is a good design.
+In WordPress, related posts are best added once you have built up and diversified your content pool.

-Today, I will demonstrate how to show related posts in WordPress using two different plugins.
+Today, I will demonstrate how to show related posts using two different plugins.

 Why Display Related Posts in WordPress